FreddyDoll/WorldSailors/README.md

 Still very much a work in Progress but playable.

 ## Install
-Just Download the Release Folder and WorldSailorsDuality.bat or play around with the Editor
+Just Download the Release Folder and run WorldSailorsDuality.bat

+or play around with the Editor

 ## Controls
 ### Keyboard